-Payment period Credits Completed Succesfully Weeks Completed Successfully Minimum GPA Minimum of Credits Successfully Completed
+Payment Credits Completed Weeks Completed Minimum Minimum of

+period Succesfully Successfully GPA Credits

+Successfully

+Completed

 1 18 16 2.00 66.66%

 2 36 32 2.00 66.66%

-\The number of weeks in the payment period is determined based on the period beginning the first day of classes of the payment period and ending on the last day of classes or testing of the payment period.
+^{}The number of weeks in the payment period is determined based on the period beginning the first day of classes of the payment period and ending on the last day of classes or testing of the payment period.
 Instructional time does not include periods of orientation, counseling, assignments, vacations, or any other activity not related to class attendance or testing.